broadwayinc/skapi-documentation/index.md

 features:
   - icon: 💯
     title: Compatible with Vanila HTML
     details: No fancy framework or complex deployment required.
-Just focused on the basics, Skapi is a single JavaScript library fully compatible with vanilla HTML, as well as any frontend frameworks.
+Skapi seamlessly integrates with classic HTML and SPA frameworks.
   - title: All-in-One Package
     icon: 📦
-    details: Skapi provides all the backend features you need for your web application out of the box, without the need to set up or maintain multiple services.
+    details: All the backend features you'd expect in your web application out of the box, without the need to set up or maintain multiple services.
   - title: Simple, Yet Flexible Database
     icon: 📊
-    details: Skapi's unique database design combines the best of SQL and noSQL worlds, providing both scalability and flexibility without the need for manual schema design.
+    details: Skapi's unique database design provides both scalability and flexibility without the need for manual schema design.
 ---